 Samaqani Cocahq-(Natalie Sappier)

 Samaqani Cocahq-(Natalie Sappier) is a Wolastoqiyik Indigenous multidisciplinary storyteller from Tobique First Nation, New Brunswick.
 She began her arts practice as a painter.
-Painting is what awakened her healing journey, reconnecting to the land the learning ancestral teachings and became the core of developing her stories.
-She realized early in her painting career that she was not painting just for herself, but she was painting for her people- She is painting for her ancestors-She is painting for healing.
+Painting is what awakened her healing journey.
+Reconnecting to the land and learning ancestral teachings became the core of her storytelling.
+She realized early in her painting career that she was not painting just for herself, but she was painting for her people - she is painting for her ancestors - she is painting for healing.

-In these present time she feels her stories need to be heard louder than a painting can speak and is on a journey of expressing through anyway the story needs to be heard-Visual Arts, Writings, Songs, Spoken word, Movement and Dance with most of her the stories being collaborated with her Wabanaki Sisters and Brothers.
-For her, creating story is a Indigenous way of being and teaching.
+Today she feels her stories need to be louder than a painting can speak and is on a journey of expressing stories in many forms that includes visual arts, writing, song, spoken word, movement and dance.
+Many of her stories are guided by knowledge carriers and are done in collaboration with other Wabanaki Sisters and Brothers.
+For her, creating stories is an Indigenous way of being and teaching.

-She has written and composed her first play Finding Wolastoq Voice during a Theatre New Brunswick Residency and has toured on National Stages and she is now developing a series of shorts plays titled Stories of Maw
+She wrote and composed her first play Finding Wolastoq Voice during a residency at Theatre New Brunswick.
+The play toured the province and has since been presented on stages across the country including the National Arts Centre stage.
+She is currently developing a series of short plays titled, Stories of Maw.